 Definition Acquired benign neoplasms of melanocytic lineage are termed melanocytic nevi (plural of nevus).
-Melanocytic nevi are collections of melanocytes (nevus cells) in the epidermis (junctional nevus), dermis or both (compound nevus).
-Epidemiology Melanocytic nevus is a very frequent benign skin tumour (almost ubiquitous, even in African populations) and may be present at birth.
+Melanocytic nevi are collections of melanocytes (nevus cells) in the epidermis (junctional nevus), dermis (dermal nevus) or both (compound nevus).
+Epidemiology A melanocytic nevus is a very frequent benign skin tumour (almost ubiquitous, even in African populations) and may be present at birth.
 The number of melanocytic nevi increases with age and until the age of around 50 years but there may be an involution of nevi over time as well.
 Aetiology & Pathogenesis Melanocytes are derived from the neural crest during embryogenesis.
 Two developmental pathways give rise to melanocyte progenitor cells.
 The dorsolateral pathway generates melanoblasts that travel through the mesoderm to colonize the epidermis, mucosa, and hair follicles.
 A second population of neural crest cells gives rise to bipotent precursors of Schwann cells and melanocytes that migrate ventromedially to reach the skin.
 Acquired melanocytic nevi express a high diversity of clinical appearance and histomorphology.
 Age of onset mostly during first two decades of life.
 Common acquired nevi have the highest BRAF mutation frequency.
 Increased exposure to UV light in childhood seems to be a promoting factor.
 Melanocytic nevi tend to disappear with aging.
 Signs & Symptoms Lesions present as mostly pigmented or less commonly skin-coloured macular, papular or nodular lesions.
-Dysplastic (atypical) nevi are often asymmetrical with a red-brown border and non-homogenous pigmentation.
+Atypical (by dermpathology dysplastic) nevi are often asymmetrical with a red-brown border and non-homogenous pigmentation.
 They fulfil the ABCD(E) rules, different melanoma types are a differential diagnosis and must be ruled out (see Melanoma and atypical nevi 9.7.).
 Localisation Melanocytic nevi may occur anywhere on the body, the scalp or plantar surfaces, interdigital folds, the umbilicus or sometimes on the oral and ano-genital mucosa.
-Classification There are several variants of melanocytic nevi which include: blue nevus, Mongolian spot, congenital (hairy and non-hairy) nevus (including giant or bathing trunk nevus), halo nevus, combined nevus and nevi associated with syndromes.
+Classification There are several variants of melanocytic nevi which include: common acquired nevus, congenital nevus, blue nevus, Mongolian spot, congenital (hairy and non-hairy) nevus (including small, medium, large and giant), halo nevus, Spit/Reed nevus, Wiesner nevus, combined nevus and nevi associated with syndromes.
 A halo nevus is a mole surrounded by a white ring.
 These halo naevi are also called Sutton nevi.
-They are common in children and young adults.
+They are more common in children and young adults.
 Laboratory & other workups No laboratory tests are needed.